Torsion Axle Conversion Plans

 The way we handle it is all in the plans, and specific to our various trailers.
 We do the engineering for each design so it works as needed for the goals of the trailer.

-Handling the trailer forces is different for leaf spring axles versus a torsion axle – and especially for an Axle-Less Suspension.
-It’s different for tandem axles on a Utility Trailer than for tandem axles on a Deck Over trailer.
-And, also different based on the load capacity, and the length of each trailer.
+Handling the trailer forces is different for leaf spring axles versus a torsion axle – and especially different for an Axle-Less Suspension.
+It is also different for tandem axles, and different based on the load capacity, and the length of each trailer.
 All these differences come into play for the engineering of our plans.

 Torsion Axle Conversion Plans

-Instead, after grappling with the possibilities, we have decided to offer the base trailer, then also offer the various conversions.
-Converting from a leaf spring axle to a torsion axle fits that paradigm, just like converting from a fixed tongue to a Tilt Top.
+Instead, after grappling with possibilities, we decided to offer the main trailer, PLUS conversions.
+Converting from a leaf spring axle to a torsion axle fits the paradigm, just like converting from a Fixed Tongue to a Tilt Top.

 Available Torsion Conversion(s)